 And finally, to those who say you can’t enjoy the view if you’re walking as fast as you can, that’s just not true.
 Try looking at how slowly the landscape moves by at 6-7kph, you won’t miss a thing!
 AND you can still stop to take snaps – it’s your challenge, your time and you can use it however you want.

 If you love walking, you’ll love Sport Walking!
-Walkers have always set challenges – walking Hadrian’s Wall, the West Highland Way or the South Downs.
-Sport Walking just adds a little spice by placing emphasis on speed, endurance and measuring performance.
+Walkers have always set challenges – walking Hadrian’s Wall, the West Highland Way or the South Downs Way.
+Sport Walking just adds a little spice by placing emphasis on pace, endurance and measuring performance.

 ‘Move fast, go light, challenge yourself’… it might just be the best thing you’ve tried!